DmytroGio/Vision-Compass/devlog.md

 - Fix the size of elements (task rows, yellow circle) [done]
 - Raise the yellow buttons (add subgoal, info, export) [done]
 - Centering buttons and descriptions [done]
-- Limit the scrollbar for Tasks to the bottom window - it goes down [done]
+- Limit the scrollbar for Tasks to the bottom window - it goes down.
+Fix task list container height to prevent cutoff at bottom of window [done]
-- The edit and delete buttons only appear when hovering over a task
+- The edit and delete buttons only appear when hovering over a task [done]
-- Adjust font sizes (main goal, subgoals smaller)

 - Redesign confirmation and editing windows to make them simpler and more concise

+## 2025-08-21
+- Does not highlight the necessary Subgoal on the LCM
+- Redesign of pop-ups (confirmations, additions, edits) - more stylish minimalist design.
+Correct markup for tooltips and input text
+- Shading of the program window during pop-ups - currently everything turns light white.

+- Refine export correctly - file name, location.
+(Add a key so that we can import only our files)
+- Import with file specification

+- Description window more minimalistic and taking into account the new design of pop-ups.

+- Adjust font sizes (main goal, subgoals smaller, titles)